MingzhenAo/Constraint-Programming/README.md

   An excel file that stores all the data and corresponding figures that I may use in the evaluation part of my thesis.
 * run_izplus.py

   A script is used to run the izplus solver for all models.
-I separatedly create a script for it because izplus is based on docker hub.
+I separately create a script for it because izplus is based on docker.
 * run_sovlers.py

   A script is used to run all other eight solvers except izplus for all models.

 * interface

-  A file save some interfaces that will be used for some solvers.
+  A file saves some interfaces that will be used for some solvers.
 ## Zig Zag Puzzler
 All the experiments and corresponding scripts about Zig Zag Puzzler has been stored in it.
 ## Formalities
-This file mainly save the contracts, which describe the learning objective, project description and assessment.
+This file mainly saves the contracts, which describe the learning objective, project description and assessment.
 ## Literature
 In addition, many papers that I have used or might be used has been saved in the "literature".
 ## Report